 By Hannah Briggs — updated 18 May 2026

 Picking a first drone under $500 in Australia is harder than it should be.
-The under-$500 segment is where Amazon listings get weird — you’ll see a “drone” with a flashing thumbnail and 47 specs nobody can verify for $179, sitting next to a perfectly fine DJI Mini 2 SE at $549, with the $400 mid-range almost entirely dominated by brands you’ve never heard of and won’t see again in 18 months.
+The under-$500 segment is where Amazon listings get weird — you’ll see a “drone” with a flashing thumbnail and 47 unverifiable specs for $179, sitting next to a perfectly fine DJI Mini 2 SE at $549, with the $400 mid-range almost entirely dominated by brands you’ve never heard of and won’t see again in 18 months.

-This guide is the version of that buying experience I wish I’d had three years ago.
+This is the version of that buying experience I wish I’d had three years ago.
 We have flown every drone on this list (or, in two cases, watched Marcus fly it and review it on our shared spreadsheet, which is roughly the same thing).

-- Sub-250g — no CASA registration needed for recreational use.
+- Sub-250g — no CASA registration needed for recreational use

-- 4K/30 video, 1/1.3″ sensor — genuine drone footage, not “drone footage”.
+- 4K/30 video, 1/1.3″ sensor — genuine drone footage, not “drone footage”

-- RC-N1 controller works with your phone; or pay extra for the RC with built-in screen.
+- RC-N1 controller works with your phone; or pay extra for the RC with built-in screen

 What’s not great: no obstacle avoidance.
 You will fly into a tree on your first windy day.
 Plan for that.